-AVTODOM Ducati Launches Seasonal Motorcycle Storage Service
+AVTODOM Ducati launches seasonal motorcycle storage service

-(MENAFN- ForPressRelease) AVTODOM Ducati offers customers seasonal motorcycle storage privileges.
+(MENAFN- Abtodom) AVTODOM Ducati offers customers seasonal motorcycle storage privileges.
 You can use the service at a special price of 15 000 rubles in September.

 Choosing a place for winter parking is a very important issue.
 Maintaining the technical characteristics of the motorcycle depends on this.
 Leaving a motorcycle on the street is extremely unsafe.
 Sudden temperature changes can lead to unwanted breakdowns.
 Storing a motorcycle in a garage is the most popular option.
 However, the danger of temperature changes remains if the garage is not heated.
 In addition, corrosion is possible due to humidity and condensation accumulation on the walls of the room.
 Many motorcycle owners prefer to leave them at the dacha.
 However, this is not the safest option.